Nynros/InternetSecurity/README.txt

 Topic: Data Breach
 ------------------------------
-Check if your email address is in a data breach (https://haveibeenpwned.com/)
+Check frequently if your email address is in a data breach (https://haveibeenpwned.com/)

 Topic: Virus-Defender
 ------------------------------